 Typically, when watching TV, using a computer, or using our phones, we are sitting.
 Prolonged sitting has been known to lead to an increased risk of obesity, heart disease, diabetes, and some cancers.
 It should also be noted that we will typically find ourselves in a hunched-over posture when using devices for extended periods of time, which can lead to neck or back pain.

 It was found that kids and young adults who spend large amounts of time in front of the screens are more likely to develop attention disorders.

 With screen time becoming more prevalent in children, it has been found that children are spending more time watching videos or exploring the web rather than creating experiences for themselves, which causes them to be less confident.
 Technology also seems to be affecting social skills in some children because of the lack of face-to-face communication.

-The American Academy of Pediatrics has suggested children under 2 years of age should avoid all screen time and to limit screen time to only 1 hour for children aged 2-5.
+The American Academy of Pediatrics has suggested children under 2 years of age should avoid all screen time and limit screen time to only 1 hour for children aged 2-5.

 So how can we have healthy habits when we are constantly surrounded by screens?

 Set time aside each day without your phone.
 Make a rule that phones are not allowed at the dinner table or in the bedroom in order to increase family time at meals and improve sleep quality.